بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 5 [Its signs have already come (47:18)]

-7 (Literally: intoxication, drunkenness.
-The ma’nawî ecstatic state of the people of tarîqah which occurs due to the increase of their ‘ashq of Allah in their ma’nawî journeying.)
+The ma’nawî ecstatic state of the people of tarîqah that occurs due to their ‘ashq for Allah being increased in their ma’nawî journeying.)
+(Tr.)

-9 (There is nothing whatever like unto Him, and He hears and sees [all things])
+9 (There is nothing like Him, for He is Samî’ and Basîr.)

-10 (And His is the highest similitude in the samâwât and the earth, and He is ‘Azîz, Hakîm)
+10 (To Him belong the most elevated attributes in the samâwât and the earth, for He is ‘Azîz and Hakîm.)

-12 Forged and insubstantial stories, beliefs and knowledge of Judaism
+13 (Forged and insubstantial stories, beliefs and knowledge of Judaism.)